Jeimer Candelario Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 4.01 team ERA ranks 10th among all league pitching staffs.
+- The Brewers have a 4.00 team ERA that ranks 10th among all MLB pitching staffs.

-- Brewers pitchers combine to surrender 166 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).
+- Brewers pitchers combine to rank 22nd in baseball in home runs given up (168 total, 1.3 per game).

-- Miley (6-3) takes the mound for the Brewers in his 18th start of the season.
-He's put together a 3.18 ERA in 87 2/3 innings pitched, with 59 strikeouts.
+- Burnes tries for his 10th victory when he gets the start for the Brewers, his 27th of the season.
+He is 9-6 with a 3.65 ERA and 160 strikeouts in 158 2/3 innings pitched.

-- The left-hander last appeared on Wednesday against the Minnesota Twins, when he tossed five innings, allowing three earned runs while giving up five hits.
+- In his most recent appearance on Wednesday against the Minnesota Twins, the righty threw six innings, allowing six earned runs while surrendering eight hits.

-- In 17 games this season, the 36-year-old has put up an ERA of 3.18, with 6.1 strikeouts per nine innings.
-Opponents are batting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.